tonred/FeedTheCat/README.md

     * `duration` - duration of funding in seconds (from time when DAO accept it)
 2) Files that proofs reality of funding and reality of creator
-3) List of NFTs that will be created only for this funding, and requirements for getting them
+3) List of NFTs that will be created only for this funding, and requirements for getting them.
+NFT is ERC1155 compatible token

 **Creating of funding:**
 ```mermaid